Skip to main content

 Authentication & Authorization

-Key Differences In File Upload Authentication From Prisma Models
+Key Differences In File Upload Authentication

-1. Static Role-Based Acess Control
+1. Static Role-Based Access Control

-2. Dynamic Role-Based Acess Control
+2. Dynamic Role-Based Access Control

-In Dynamic RBAC (See Guide) you define the AuthPermission with resource (for prisma model name) and action (create, view, update, delete).
-So on resource field of AuthPermission you pass file-upload and the rest is the same rules, see Dynamic RBAC Auth Configs Guide.
+In Dynamic RBAC, define the AuthPermission with resource set to file-upload and the appropriate action (create, view, update, delete).
+See Dynamic RBAC Auth Configs Guide.

 Next Steps